dnsimple/dnsimple-support/content/articles/ssl-certificates-types.markdown

 ## Wildcard SSL Certificates

-Single-name SSL certificates protects an unlimited number of subdomains of a single domain.
+Wildcard SSL certificates protect an unlimited number of subdomains for a single domain.

-For example, if you purchase a certificate for `*.example.com` if will secure `foo.example.com`, `bar.example.com`, etc. It will not secure `foo.else.example.com`.
+For example, if you purchase a certificate for `*.example.com` it will secure `foo.example.com`, `bar.example.com`, etc. However, it will not secure `foo.else.example.com`.

 <info>
 DNSimple currently provides [wildcard certificates](/articles/ssl-certificates).